 First of all, if you’ve just signed a timeshare within the last couple of days and are experiencing buyer’s remorse, you may still be able to cancel without too much of a hassle.
-Every state — except Alaska, Kansas, North Dakota, Washington, D.C., and Wyoming — has a rescission period ranging from 3-10 days.
+Every state — except Alaska, Kansas, North Dakota, Washington, D.C. and Wyoming — has a rescission period ranging from three to 10 days.
 During this time, you are guaranteed a risk-free cancellation period where you may change your mind and cancel a timeshare purchase without penalty.

-Since the rescission period is time-sensitive, make sure to send it by certified mail in order to get confirmation of receipt.
+Since the rescission period is time-sensitive, make sure to send it by certified mail to get confirmation of receipt.